 - Flour: I've made this with both all-purpose and cake flour.
 I recommend cake flour, but it's great either way.
 I've also swapped ¾ cup of the total flour with the same amount of cornstarch when using all-purpose flour to create my own cake flour and it works well.

 - Buttermilk: Also, if you don't have buttermilk, my favorite substitutes are to use 1 cup of whole milk and ½ cup of sour cream in place of the buttermilk OR to add 1 tablespoon of lemon juice or white vinegar to 1 ½ cups of whole milk and let that sit for 5 minutes to curdle.

 - Frosting: Reserve some frosting to decorate the top with swirls or other decorative shapes.
-Use a couple of drops of food coloring to change the color of the decorative frosting.
+Use a couple of drops of food coloring (affiliate link) to change the color of the decorative frosting.
 Alternatively, make a different type of frosting for the top of the cake like pink Strawberry Frosting or Guava Frosting, or add even more rainbow magic with this Rainbow Chip Frosting.

 More Classic Birthday Cake Recipes

 Let me know what you thought with a comment and rating below.
 You can also take a picture and tag me on Instagram @houseofnasheats or share it on the Pinterest pin so I can see.

 Best Homemade Funfetti Cake